Professional dog trainers tell me it’s more important to tire out my dog mentally vs. physically.

 These dogs showed no sign of obedience skills, but they could behave in public simply because they’d had a chance to burn off some stress and energy.
 I don’t mean running them to exhaustion, I mean just running with them for 30 minutes.

-We took Remy to the country for the 4th of July, and I got to see my exercise philosophy in action.
+When we lived in San Diego, I took Remy to the country for the 4th of July.
+I got to see my exercise philosophy in action.

 We spent a week with family on their ranch and camping in the mountains.
 Remy got to be off leash the majority of the time.
 We hiked for 10 miles, and he got to run and play with other dogs.
-Simply, he got to be a dog without the limitations of city life.
+Simply, he got to be a dog without the limitations of our usual (at the time) city life.

 Once you remove all the extra energy from my dog, he’s a different guy.
 Calm.
 Easygoing.
 Doesn’t nip, jump or run off.